tomcl/ADDIE/README.md

-# Issie - an Interactive Schematic Simulator with Integrated Editor
+# Addie - an Analog Design & Debugging Integrated Environment

-Issie (Interactive Schematic Simulator with Integrated Editor) is an application for digital circuit design and simulation.
+Addie (Analog Design & Debugging Integrated Environment) is an application for digital circuit design and simulation.
 It is targeted at students and hobbyists that want to get a grasp of Digital Electronics concepts in a simple and fun way.
-Issie is designed to be beginner-friendly and guide the users toward their goals via clear error messages and visual clues.
-Issie is developed and actively used in teaching at Imperial College London.
+Addie is designed to be beginner-friendly and guide the users toward their goals via clear error messages and visual clues.
+Addie is developed and actively used in teaching at Imperial College London.

 * If you are just interested in using the application, jump to the [Getting Started](#getting-started) section.
-* If you want user documentation and news go to the [web pages](https://tomcl.github.io/issie/).
+* If you want user documentation and news go to the web pages.

 For more technical info about the project, read on.
 This documentation is partly based on the excellent [VisUAL2](https://github.com/ImperialCollegeLondon/Visual2) documentation, given the similarity in the technology stack used.

 ## Introduction

-For the Issie website go [here](https://tomcl.github.io/issie/).

 The application is mostly written in F#, which gets transpiled to JavaScript via the [Fable](https://fable.io/) compiler.
 [Electron](https://www.electronjs.org/) is then used to convert the developed web-app to a cross-platform application.
 [Electron](electronjs.org) provides access to platform-level APIs (such as access to the file system) which would not be available to vanilla browser web-apps.